potential-nl-blsp/eudi-poc-nl/README.md

 The configuration in this repository is based on that of the official EUDI Reference Wallet repositories.

 ### Disclaimers
-**_NOTE: The configuration in this repository is NOT suited for use in an production environment._**
+* _The configuration in this repository is NOT suited for use in an production environment.
+The configuration is provided "AS IS", without specific support._

-**_NOTE: This repository will probably not be maintained as the EUDI Reference Implementation matures._**
+* _This repository will probably not be maintained as the EUDI Reference Implementation matures._

 ### Schematic overview
 The following diagram gives an overview of the setup.